yaremenko8/heartbeats_cnn/README.md

 2. Make sure you're using Python 3.7 or follow instructions below to reproduce our results in Google Colab.
     1. Clone the repository.
     2. Open [this link](https://colab.research.google.com/github/yaremenko8/heartbeats_cnn/blob/main/heartbeats%20cnn.ipynb).
-    3. Create `beats` folder in the current directory.
+    3. Create `beats` folder in the current directory (in Google Colab).
-    4. Upload the contents of `beats` from the repository you just cloned to `beats` that you've just created in colab.
+    4. Upload the contents of `beats` from the repository you just cloned to `beats` that you've just created in Colab.
 3. Open `heartbeats cnn.ipynb`.
 4. Run cells in their intended order.